ec-jrc/re3gistry/README.md

 ### Release Plan

-The **Re3gistry software v2** is currently being tested, with a target release date as open source project in March 2020.
+The **Re3gistry software v2** is currently being tested, with a target release date as open source project in May 2020.

 A development collaboration with **National Land Survey of Finland** has been set up to work on the implementation of the **data cache** and **data API** module.
 Below there is an approximate release plan for the Re3gistry 2.